Urban-Analytics-Technology-Platform/od2net/README.md

 The pipeline currently has two methods for calculating a route:

-- The built-in `"routing":"Custom"` option, which currently makes a number of very bad assumptions:
+- The built-in `"routing":"FastPaths"` option, which currently makes a number of very bad assumptions:
   - Every edge can be crossed either direction
-  - Edge cost is just distance -- equivalent to calculating the most direct route, ignoring LTS
+  - When `"cost":"Distance", edge cost is just distance -- equivalent to calculating the most direct route, ignoring LTS
+    - `"cost":"AvoidMainRoads"` uses hardcoded multipliers for main roads
   - No penalty for elevation gain
   - No handling for turn restrictions, penalties for crossing intersections, etc
 - Calling a local instance of [OSRM](https://project-osrm.org)